-(a) For mortgages which are past due or on a month-to-month arrangement, these are referred to as overhold loans, and these have a fair value of \$291,606 as at March 31, 2024 (2023 - \$129,543).
-The valuation methodologies and inputs used for mortgage investments classified as overhold and categorized in Level 3 are priced by brokers/market analysts and third-party appraiser services.
+(a) Mortgages investments are categorized as level 3 given their limited marketability, uncertainty regarding timing, and lack of observable valuation inputs.
+The mortgage investment balance is fair valued using the discount cash flow approach where the weighted average discount rate is 12.42% (2024 - 11.30%).
+For mortgages which are past due or on a month-to-month arrangement, these are referred to as overhold loans, and these have a fair value of \$220,148 as at March 31, 2025 (2024 - \$291,606).

+The valuation methodologies and inputs used for mortgage investments including those classified as overhold and categorized in Level 3 are priced by brokers/market analysts and third-party appraiser services.
 The brokers/market analysts provide pricing recommendations based on sales of similar properties and square footage of the properties.
-The appraisers utilize the income capitalization, cost, and sales comparison approaches for the purposes of valuation, and consider market inputs such as occupancy, improvements, construction timelines, projected property appreciation, inflation rates, square footage of properties, and tax estimates.
+The appraisers utilize various methodologies as appropriate, including the discounted cash flow, the income capitalization, cost, and sales comparison approaches for the purposes of valuation, and consider market inputs such as occupancy, improvements, construction timelines, projected property appreciation, inflation rates, square footage of properties, and tax estimates.
 These loans are categorized as level 3 given their limited marketability, uncertainty regarding timing, and lack of observable valuation inputs.